himanshuDev/atm-machine/README.md

   "withDrawlAmount": 100,
   "useOverDraft": true
   }'

 ## Code Coverage
-This proejct uses Junit5, mockito and Jacobo to provide the unit testing.
+This project uses Junit5, mockito and Jacoco to provide the unit testing.
-Unit tests are extensivly done for service module only as of now.
+Unit tests are extensively done for service module only as of now.
 To view the code coverage use the following commands

 $ mvn clean test

 or

 $ mvn clean install site --offline